 - A marriage may not be crowned on a day of fasting & abstinence, as this would cause an enforced delay to the consummation of the marriage, which is a burden the Church does not place on its children.

 - Civil marriage is not Christian marriage.
 A registrar cannot perform the sacraments of the Church.
 There is an unfortunate teaching in some churches that it is the bride and bridegroom, and not the priest, who effect the sacrament of marriage.
 This is not an Orthodox Christian belief and is alien to the teachings of the Church.
-Couples who wish to be married in the eyes of God, and who wish to receive Communion and be able to be Orthodox godparents, are encouraged to approach a priest to ask for the holy sacrament and have their union crowned in the Church of Christ.
+Couples who wish to be married in the eyes of God are encouraged to approach a priest to ask for the holy sacrament and have their union crowned in the Church of Christ.

 - Most Orthodox couples wish for their marriage to be recognised both by the Church and by the state.
 The usual practice is to have the legal ceremony first as a quiet affair, with just the necessary two witnesses.
 This takes about 20 minutes at the Register Office.
 Then the couple comes to church for the Christian sacrament in the presence of the church community, their friends, and their family.